goshanraj-g/trackie/README.md

 ## About the Project

-**Trackie** is a full-stack job tracking tool built to help developers stay on top of their job applications and leads.
+**Trackie** is a full-stack job tracking tool built to help job-seekers stay on top of their job applications and leads.
 From applied roles to interviews to bookmarked postings, Trackie keeps everything in one place with a clean UI and modern developer stack.

 ---